 Mer has a fundamental commitment to act in an ethical and responsible manner and to comply with all applicable legal requirements wherever Mer operates.
-We are committed to fairness, transparency, verifiability, and accuracy in all our dealings.
+We are committed to fairness, transparency, verifiability and accuracy.

 Mer does not tolerate and works against corruption in all its forms.
 We do not offer, give, accept, or receive bribes or other improper advantages, whether directly or indirectly, for business or private gain, whether for ourselves or for others.